loadsys/CakePHP-Shell-Scripts/README.md

 2. @TODO What's the actual process from here?
 Edit the submodule?

-When making changes to the composer.json file included in this package, be sure to run `composer diagnose` to run a syntax check on the json file before committing.
+When making changes to the composer.json file included in this package, be sure to run `composer validate` to run a syntax check on the json file before committing.

 Eventually we should also publish this via packagist.org to make usage easier.